MasterJ-06/PythonWebBrowser/readme.md

 * [Creator](#creator)

 ## General info
-This project is a text adventure written in java.
+This project is a text adventure written in java.\
+The urls that can be entered into this app must be in the format http://\<address\>

 ## Setup
 This program was programmed natively in python 3.12.\